cedadev/jasmin-workshop/exercises/ex00/README.md

 <details>
   <summary>Mac or Linux instructions</summary>

-  In the Mac or Linux environments, the `$` symbol is used to indicate the start of a terminal promt.
-It is in the example lines to help you practice writing out the commands rather than copying/pasting them.
+  In the Mac or Linux environments, the `$` symbol is used to indicate the start of a terminal prompt.
+We have put them in the example commands to help you practice writing them out rather than copying/pasting them.

   In the Mac or Linux environments, it's best to put your SSH-related files in a standard place.
 This is a directory called `.ssh` in your home directory (the `.` means it's hidden).